 Graduates of accredited colleges or universities whose bachelor’s degree was not in education, and who have not yet earned a traditional teaching certificate, can still receive an alternative teaching certificate by satisfying certain requirements.
 Click here to learn about obtaining your alternative teacher certification in Colorado.

+Next, you'll need to complete the PLACE and Praxis II exams.
 The Colorado Department of Education accepts the content knowledge test via PLACE (Program for Licensing Assessments for Colorado Educators) and the Praxis II exam.
 The PLACE exam was developed for Colorado state educators.
 The Praxis II exam is a nationwide test accepted throughout the majority of the United States.
 Both tests are designed to assess the knowledge and skills necessary to become a qualified educator in the state of Colorado.

 |Accepted Praxis II Exams in Colorado||PLACE Educator Content Assessments|